Evantopian/mapigen/src/mapigen/registry/AUTH_NOTICE.md

 ## Services with Active Overrides

-The following services are using authentication details from `overrides.json`:
+No services are currently using an authentication override.
-- `github`

 ## Services Requiring Attention

 The following services have no declared authentication types after processing and may require an override to be added to `overrides.json`:
+- `aws:sellers:github`
-- `aws-sellers`
+- `github:rest:github`